Self-Supervised Image Captioning with CLIP: Conclusion

 \section{Conclusion}

-We introduce a semi-supervised approach to image captioning that leverages CLIP encoding and CLIP objectives.
-Our quick and resource-efficient method demonstrates not only impressive performance when assessed via similarity-based metrics but also excels by producing state-of-the-art results in CLIP-based evaluations.
-Unlike existing methods, our approach significantly reduces the heavy reliance on captioned images and generates captions that are more distinctive, informative, and aligned with human preference.
+We introduce a self-supervised image captioning method that leverages the auxiliary task of CLIP relevance.
+This method not only demonstrates remarkable performance in similarity-based metrics but also achieves state-of-the-art results in evaluations based on Vision-Language Models (VLM).
+Unlike existing methods, our method significantly diminishes the dependency on captioned images and generates captions that are more distinctive, informative, and aligned with human preference.